 61% of performances were wheelchair accessible.
 Accessible performances increased by 40%.

 For the second year running, we provided a Changing Place toilet in the George Square area.
 Changing Place toilets are fully accessible toilets with adult-sized changing benches and hoists for people with complex disabilities who are unable to use standard accessible toilets.
 We used the Neatebox Welcome app to allow customers with additional support needs to inform us when they were coming to the Fringe Box Office, shop, or Virgin Money Street Events, so they could advise us of any specific assistance they required.

 To promote BSL-interpreted performances at the Fringe, we commissioned Deaf Action to create video flyers describing shows in BSL to support D/deaf audiences in choosing what to see.
 The short films were hosted on our website and were used by artists and companies to promote their shows.

-For the first time we made sensory backpacks available for children and adults on the autism spectrum, to make the Fringe as enjoyable and stress-free as possible.
+For the first time we made sensory backpacks available for autistic children and adults, to make the Fringe as enjoyable and stress-free as possible.
 Each backpack contained items designed to help the user relax and overcome overwhelming situations, including a fidget toy, earplugs, water bottle, stress reliever, ear defenders, a social story outlining what visitors should expect to experience and a list of relaxed performances at the Fringe.
 The backpacks were available to borrow from three central locations and came in two sizes – one for adults and one for children.

 ‘I have visited the Fringe over a number of years with my son… For the first time, I felt his complex needs had been taken into account this year to try and allow him to experience as much of the Fringe as he could possibly manage.
 The backpacks were absolutely invaluable (especially the ear defenders).’
 Parent of a sensory backpack recipient